marcelorcorrea/image-downloader/README.md

 Then provide this implementation to the constructor:
 ```
 public static void main(String[] args) {
-    ImageDownloader imageDownloader = new GenericImageDownloader(imageDownloaderCallbackImp);
+    ImageDownloader imageDownloader = new GenericImageDownloader();
+    imageDownloader.setOnDownloadListener(imageDownloaderListenerImp);
     String url = "http://www.example.com;
-    `Here it looks for images of JPEG type`
+    //Here it looks for images of JPEG type
     images = imageDownloader.download(href, ContentType.JPEG);
 }
 ```